Gametoast/ZeroMunge/HelpDocs/src/topic_gs.md

 ### Further notes

 - For custom worlds, you will probably have to fix your world's munge.bat script in order to munge it.
-As of v1.1.0-beta, you can easily do this by selecting 'Fix World Munge File' from the 'Tools' menu - a pop-up will open where you'll browse for your world's folder (either in `data_***\_BUILD\Worlds` or in `data_***\Worlds`), hit OK, and it'll fix it for you.
+As of v1.1.0-beta, you can easily do this by selecting [**Fix World Munge File**](topic_cmd_tools.html) from the 'Tools' menu - a pop-up will open where you'll browse for your world's folder (either in `data_***\_BUILD\Worlds` or in `data_***\Worlds`), hit OK, and it'll fix it for you.
 Alternatively you can fix it manually by opening the munge.bat script in a text editor like Notepad and changing `YAV` to your world's map ID (e.g. `ABC`).
 Please also note that you only have to do this once for a world's munge script.
 - By default, the sound munge.bat script munges all sound folders specified in `data_***\soundmunge.bat`.
 Also by default, Zero Munge doesn't automatically detect the outputted LVL files for sound munging, but optionally you can manually edit the Munged Files field for the sound munge.bat file to list the sound LVLs.
 - If you don't want a file to be executed when you click 'Run', uncheck the 'Process' field in that file's row.
 - If you don't want a file's LVL file(s) to be automatically copied over after the file is executed, uncheck the 'Copy' field in that file's row.